-    However, when abnormalities occur in the financial wellbeing of the individual or family, it is time to open up the conversation to find out what can be done to find constructive solutions like talk therapy that works on emotional needs that are driving the behaviour.
+However, when abnormalities occur in the financial well-being of the individual or family, it is time to open up the conversation to find out what can be done to find constructive solutions like talk therapy that works on emotional needs that are driving the behaviour.

 - How common is gambling addiction in South Africa?

-- Final note on understanding gambling addictions
+A final note on understanding gambling addictions

-Many people consider gambling to be relatively harmless, however, the suicide potential with compulsive gamblers is up to 15x more likely for them to follow through with a suicide.
-There are many social groups and therapists able to help people through these tough times as well more indirect online courses that directly deal with deeper emotional states like the https://recoverydirect.net/ online programme.
+Many people consider gambling to be relatively harmless, however, the suicide potential with compulsive gamblers is up to 15x more likely for them to follow through with suicide.
+There are many social groups and therapists able to help people through these tough times as well as more indirect online courses that directly deal with deeper emotional states like the https://recoverydirect.net/ online programme.